-The main difference between Goldenson and Herbsleb (1995) and El Emam and Birk (2000) is that the former refers to a broad concept 526

-'product quality' while the later refer to a concept of 'ability of product to satisfy specified requirements' (highlighted in bold font).
-Both of the authors have proposed these success meaquality General perceptual measures of net ts of IS use
+The main difference between Goldenson and Herbsleb (1995) and El Emam and Birk (2000) is that the former refers to a broad concept 'product quality' while the later refer to a concept of 'ability of product to satisfy specified requirements' (highlighted in bold font).
+Both of the authors have proposed these success measures as general guidelines and do not suggest any formal methodology for project success evaluation.